Codeh4ck/League-Toolkit/README.md

 *For example, you can query for a summoner's profile data through **LeagueToolkit.Core***

 **LeagueToolkit.SoloQueueReveal** reveals your teammates' names in a solo queue game.
-It differs from **Riotphobia - Lobby Reveal** in its data presentation and has been improved with some QoL changes.
+It differs from **Lobby Reveal** in its data presentation and has been improved with some QoL changes.
 In addition to revealing your lobby, their ranks (tier, division and LP) will be displayed immediately, alongside a URL pointing to the specific player's op.gg profile.

 ## Installation & usage